react-grid-layout/react-draggable/README.md

 //   can be moved.
 bounds: {left: number, top: number, right: number, bottom: number} | string,

 // Specifies a selector to be used to prevent drag initialization.
+The string is passed to
+// Element.matches, so it's possible to use multiple selectors like `.first, .second`.
 // Example: '.body'
 cancel: string,